Last Updated on

 - Not Eligible: Turnover of less than 187,500 dirhams over the past 12 months.

-The following is how VAT works in the UAE:
+The following is how VAT works in Dubai:

 - Output tax: As a company, you are required to charge your customers VAT on your products or services after adding the applicable rate to the invoice.
 This is output tax.